 In response to inquiries, the LCSD said that they are highly concerned about the incident and expressed sympathy to the injured party.
 After the incident, the entire basketball court was immediately cordoned off, and relevant personnel were arranged to investigate and follow up on the accident.

-A spokesperson emphasized the importance the department places on maintenance and repairs of recreation facilities, stating that, besides annual full inspections, they also check recreational facilities every two weeks.
+A spokesperson emphasized the importance the department places on the maintenance and repairs of recreation facilities, stating that, in addition to annual full inspections, they also inspect recreational facilities every two weeks.
 The most recent inspection was conducted on Dec.
 18, where "no abnormalities were found."

 Suddenly, it happened

-The support base had severe rusting, and the basketball court is currently closed for safety reasons.
+The support base had severe rusting, and the basketball court is currently closed due to safety concerns.

 The injured person was later sent to Queen Elizabeth Hospital for treatment.
 After an investigation, the police preliminarily believe the hoop fell due to rust and aging, categorizing the case as one involving property damage and accidental injury.

-The LCSD also posted a notice at the scene announcing that the basketball court would be closed until further notice.
+At the scene, the LCSD posted a notice announcing the closure of the basketball court until further notice.

 Residents voice out

-Residents expressed that these publicly available recreational facilities should be regularly inspected and maintained by the government to ensure user safety.
-Mr. Ng, one of the residents, mentioned that it is hard for the average person to notice whether the base of the hoop is rusting unless they check, noting that it is not surprising if the collapse caused injury.
+Residents expressed that these publicly available recreational facilities should be regularly inspected and maintained by the government to ensure user safety and well-being.
+Mr. Ng, one of the residents, mentioned that it is hard for the average person to notice whether the base of the hoop is rusting unless they inspect it, noting that it is not surprising if the collapse causes injury.

-He also urged basketball players to be vigilant and report any abnormal conditions of the hoops to the LCSD, emphasizing that the department should enhance regular inspections and renovations of the facilities, and criticizing the LCSD for renovating certain facilities that "are not that old" while neglecting those that truly need attention.
+He also urged basketball players to be vigilant and report any abnormal conditions of the hoops to the LCSD, emphasizing that the department should enhance regular inspections and renovations of the facilities.
+He criticized the LCSD for renovating certain facilities that "are not that old" while neglecting those that truly need attention.

 Another resident, Mr. Fung, who often plays basketball with his son, expressed his serious concerns upon seeing the fallen hoop.

-"I come to play weekly and that many of the players are children aged between 8 and 13, but I've never seen anyone conduct maintenance...
-Now we have to check for those rust before we dare to play; it could be deadly if something like this falls on the court!"
+"I come to play weekly, and many of the players are children aged between 8 and 13, but I've never seen anyone conduct maintenance...
+Now we have to check for that rust before we dare to play; it could be deadly if something like this falls on the court!"

 Is there any more?

-At the Maple Street Playground in Sham Shui Po, the reporter also noted significant rust at the base of the basketball hoop supports.
+At the Maple Street Playground in Sham Shui Po, the reporter observed significant rust at the base of the supports for the basketball hoop.

 Mr. Lau, who was playing basketball, questioned, "Isn't this supposed to be the LCSD's responsibility?"